wrapperband/OpenTrafficSurvey/README.md

 ![alt tag](charts/TrafficSurvey-Triggered-FlowRatesBankHoliday28.10.2013.jpg)

-**Long term Traffic flows for "Holiday week" October 2013 at sample site, acheived using Triggered Image system**
+**Long term Traffic flows for "Holiday week" October 2013 at sample site, achieved using Triggered Image system**

+This chart show the conservative calibration factor of 2 used in the original report.

 ![alt tag](charts/TrafficSurvey-Triggered-FlowRatesHolidayWeek-28.10.2013.jpg)